cgkrishnanunni/cgkrishnanunni.github.io/_pages/repositories.md

 layout: page
 permalink: /repositories/
 title: projects
-description: This page provides a glimpse of my research.
+description: This page provides a glimpse of my research projects.
 nav: true
 nav_order: 3
 ---

+# Research projects undertaken

+It has alwyas fascinated me to see what mathematics can do especially in bringing together differnt disciplines to solve complex problems in real life.
+To that end, my research is interdisciplinary and the projects fall under four broad categories.

+## Projeccts undertaken in inverse problems.

+## Projeccts undertaken in mathematical modelling.

+## Projeccts undertaken in numerical analysis.

+## Projeccts undertaken in machine learning.

-## Here are some recent papers I have been reading!
+# Here are some recent papers I have been reading!

 - **[A Universal Law of Robustness via Isoperimetry](https://arxiv.org/abs/2105.12806)**